Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.8.1 =
+This release fixes an issue with CRON jobs on certain systems.

 = 0.8.0 =
 This release improves the efficiency of the plugin contributor monitoring functionality.
 The MIME database has also been updated.